- University >

 Prof. Dirk Metzger, Vice President / Department of Civil Engineering, Technische Hochschule Mittelhessen

-prof Dr. Harald Weigand, Department of Life Science Engineering, Technische Hochschule Mittelhessen
+Prof. Dr. Harald Weigand, Department of Life Science Engineering, Technische Hochschule Mittelhessen

 The events take place in cooperation with the Bildungsforum im Stadtmarketing und Verkehrsverein Friedberg e.
 V. instead.